-We are actively monitoring, evaluating and responding to developments relating to COVID-19, including new strains of the disease that have emerged in certain locations, vaccination status both locally and globally, and reduced restriction on travel and other protocols as set forth by the CDC and other state, local and government authorities.
+We are actively monitoring, evaluating and responding to developments relating to COVID-19, including new strains of the disease that have emerged in certain locations such as the Delta variant, vaccination status both locally and globally, and other COVID-19 and Delta variant-related protocols and travel restrictions as set forth by the CDC and other state, local and government authorities.
 In response to the COVID-19 pandemic in 2020, we implemented policies that enabled some of our employees to work remotely, and such policies may continue for an indefinite period.
 We also implemented various safety protocols for all on-site personnel, including COVID-19 testing procedures and compliance measures for social distancing and use of personal protective equipment and continue to maintain appropriate protocols in accordance with federal, state and local regulation.
 Our priority is to protect the health and safety of our employees, community, partners and clinical trial participants, while working to ensure the sustainability of our business operations.

-Although restrictions related to the COVID-19 pandemic have been eased in many locations in which we do business, a resurgence in cases of COVID-19 could occur at any time, resulting in new disruptions to our business.
+Although restrictions related to the COVID-19 pandemic were relaxed in many locations in which we do business for a period of time, some of those restrictions have been put back into place as a result of the Delta variant and the associated resurgence in COVID-19 cases.
+Additional resurgences could occur at any time, which may cause new disruptions to our business going forward.
 Examples of disruptions to our business from COVID-19 have included:

-- delays or difficulties in enrolling patients in our clinical trials, particularly elderly subjects, who are at a higher risk of complications from COVID-19; - difficulties interpreting data from our clinical trials due to the possible effects of COVID-19 on subjects enrolled in our clinical trials that contract COVID-19: - · delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages; - delays or difficulties in furthering our preclinical and clinical programs, due to interruptions or limitations in our third party service providers' business operations; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials; - changes in clinical trial site procedures and requirements as well as regulatory requirements for conducting clinical trials during the COVID-19 pandemic; - delays or interruptions in the operations of or necessary interactions with the U.S. Food and Drug Administration ("FDA") or other regulators; and - limitations on employee resources that would otherwise be focused on the conduct of our nonclinical studies and clinical trials, either because of sickness of employees and their families or the desire of employees to avoid contact with large groups of people.
+- delays or difficulties in enrolling patients in our clinical trials, particularly elderly subjects, who are at a higher risk of complications from COVID-19; - difficulties interpreting data from our clinical trials due to the possible effects of COVID-19 on subjects enrolled in our clinical trials that contract COVID-19; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel imposed or recommended by federal or state governments, employers and others; - delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - interruption of, or delays in receiving, supplies of our product candidates from our contract manufacturing organizations due to staffing shortages, production slowdowns or stoppages; - delays or difficulties in furthering our preclinical and clinical programs, due to interruptions or limitations in our third party service providers' business operations; - interruption in global shipping that may affect the transport of clinical trial materials, such as investigational drug product used in our clinical trials; - changes in clinical trial site procedures and requirements as well as regulatory requirements for conducting clinical trials during the COVID-19 pandemic; - delays or interruptions in the operations of or necessary interactions with the U.S. Food and Drug Administration ("FDA") or other regulators; and - limitations on employee resources that would otherwise be focused on the conduct of our nonclinical studies and clinical trials, either because of sickness of employees and their families or the desire of employees to avoid contact with large groups of people.